alecgard/claude-code-docker/README.md

 5. Run `claude` - open Claude Code inside container.

-Mounted at `../claude-workspace` directory - use this for persisting code across container restarts.
+Mounted at `../claude-workspace` directory - use this for persisting artifacts across container restarts.

 Global Claude config is stored in `./claude-config`, for perisisting across container restarts.